 Avoiding the Payday Loan Cycle

 Say I take out a payday loan for $300 and the fee is $50.
 I write a post-dated check for $350 and receive $300 in cash today.
 In two weeks, the lender cashes the check for $350 and we’re done.
 That’s not bad, right?
 Maybe it doesn’t seem like it at first glance, but the interest rate on this loan is actually 435%.
-Most payday loans end up being renewed at least once.
+Furthermore, most payday loans are renewed at least once.
 Doing so will begin the payday loan cycle and increase the cost and the time to pay off the loan.

 If you are in a jam and need funds quickly, this might be a viable way to get through a tough situation.
 But, some credit unions and banks offer short-term loans that are similar to payday loans, but with lower interest rates.
 So check out your options.

 Avoid using payday loans, especially for your normal living expenses.
 Staying out of the payday loan cycle will save you a lot of money in the long run.

 If you are having trouble making ends meet, and struggling with debt, consider talking with a debt or credit counselor.
 GreenPath offers free credit counseling to help people manage debt and improve financial health.